 Before delving into the specific failures of tech PR, it's essential to understand why trust is so vital in the tech industry.
 Unlike consumer goods, where people may buy a product based on its features or design alone, tech products are often built around abstract concepts or complex technologies that aren't always easily understood.
 For consumers to adopt new technologies, they need to trust the brand behind the product.
 Trust, in turn, is built through transparency, clear communication, honesty, and empathy.

 When PR efforts fail to establish or maintain trust, the repercussions can be severe.
-For instance, a company’s inability to address consumer concerns, mislead the public about its capabilities, or fail to deliver on promises can lead to backlash, decreased sales, and irreparable damage to its reputation.
-Effective PR builds credibility and relationships, not only ensuring the product resonates with the public but also supporting the company’s long-term success.
-In contrast, tech PR missteps can lead to a cascade of negative reactions that may linger far longer than the original issue that triggered the problem.
+A company's inability to address consumer concerns, mislead the public about its capabilities, or fail to deliver on promises can lead to backlash, decreased sales, and irreparable damage to its reputation.
+Effective PR builds credibility and relationships, not only ensuring the product resonates with the public but also supporting the company's long-term success.

 Case Study 1: Facebook's Data Privacy Scandals and PR Failures